Trio wins Nobel Prize in chemistry for work on quantum dots, used in electronics and medical imaging

 A committee for each prize then discusses candidates in a series of meetings throughout the year.
 At the end of the process, the committee presents one or more proposals to the full academy for a vote.
 The deliberations, including the names of nominees other than the winners, are kept confidential for 50 years.

-Ekimov, 78, and Brus, 80, are early pioneers of the technology, while Bawendi, 62, is credited with revolutionizing the production of quantum dots “resulting in almost perfect particles.
-This high quality was necessary for them to be utilized in applications,” the academy said.
+Bawendi told the news conference he was “very surprised, sleepy, shocked, unexpected and very honored.”

-Bawendi told the news conference that he was “very surprised, sleepy, shocked, unexpected and very honored.”
+Asked about the leak, Bawendi said he didn’t know he'd been made a Nobel laureate until he was called by the academy.

-“The community realized the implications in the mid 90s, that there could potentially be some real world applications,” Bawendi said.
+He said he was not thinking about the possible applications of his work when he started researching quantum dots.

-Asked about the leak, he said he didn’t know about the prize until he was called by the academy.
+“The motivation really is the basic science.
+A basic understanding, the curiosity of how does the world work?
+And that’s what drives scientists and academic scientists to do what they do,” he said.

 On Monday, Hungarian-American Katalin Karikó and American Drew Weissman won the Nobel Prize in medicine for discoveries that enabled the creation of mRNA vaccines against COVID-19.